-7. Lake Berryessa
+8. Lake Berryessa

 Lake Berryessa is very popular with boaters, as well as swimmers and water skiers.
 The lake is stocked with a wide variety of fish and is a popular getaway destination for anglers.

-8. Bodega Bay
+9. Bodega Bay

 The area's history is fascinating.
 It was occupied by the Russians in the early 19th century before becoming part of Spanish California and later the United States.

-10. Half Moon Bay
+11. Half Moon Bay

 Sonoma County, about an hour's drive from San Francisco, is like a cheaper, more authentic Napa Valley.
 It's filled with vine-covered fields, and there are many curbside farm stands where you can buy fresh fruits and vegetables.
 Dairies and other local producers also have roadside shops where you can buy and try fresh cheese, meats, and other foods.
 The area is also populated with a few luxury resorts and spas.

 Outdoor activities include hiking, biking (road and mountain), boating, and fishing.
 A good place to hike is the Jack London State Historic Park, which aside from having miles of hiking trails, has the former home and the grave of celebrated author Jack London.

-12. Santa Cruz
+13. Santa Cruz

 Next to the beach is the iconic Santa Cruz Beach Boardwalk, an old-school, mile-long wooden boardwalk, lined with shops, carnival games, and next to an amusement park.
 The Boardwalk opened way back in 1907, and two rides (the Giant Dipper roller coaster and the Looff Carousel) are even National Historic Landmarks.

 The ocean in front of the beach is part of the Monterey Bay National Marine Sanctuary and from the beach, you can often see dolphins, otters, sea lions, and whales.

 Accommodation: Where to Stay in Santa Cruz: Best Areas & Hotels

 14. Mammoth Lakes

 This natural getaway destination is another year-round outdoor area known mainly for its winter sports.
 It's a beautiful six-hour drive from San Francisco (or a 45-minute flight).
 The town is in the Sierra Nevada mountains, and Mammoth Mountain is the local mountain and the name of the ski resort.
 Yosemite National Park is close-by, and nearby Mono Lake, with it's lunar-like landscape, is also something to see.

 A visit to the Mammoth area should also include a stop at the nearby Manzanar National Historic Site.
 This is one of the 10 concentration camps set up by the US government during World War II for people of Japanese descent.

-14. Yosemite National Park
+15. Yosemite National Park

 For the ultimate Bay Area weekend getaway, you can leave San Francisco early in the morning and about four hours later, you'll arrive at Yosemite National Park.
 It's truly a spectacular place, with incredible natural wonders like the 3,000-foot granite walls of El Capitan or the giant granite Half Dome rock.
 Also be sure to check out Bridalveil Fall, a 600-foot waterfall.